Common mistakes when microneedling at home

 Read more: When do you see the effect of microneedling?

-How to avoid mistakes?
+How to avoid the mistakes?

 - Follow a clear routine before and after treatment.